She Came to Me: Plot

 Composer Steven Lauddem is creatively blocked and unable to finish the score for his big comeback opera.
 At the behest of his wife Patricia, a psychiatrist, he sets out in search of inspiration.

 Taking their dog for a walk, Steven stops at a bar.
 There, he meets Katrina, who convinces him to go with her to see her tugboat, where she lives and works.
-She confesses that she's addicted to romance, and seduces Steven.
+She confesses that she is addicted to romance, and seduces Steven.
 Realizing he may be in danger, he hurries away.

 The experience inspires Steven to write the work based on what happened, making her character a serial killer.
-On opening night, not only does Patricia and their son come, but so does Katrina.
-She approaches him, happily letting him know that she's now staying in Brooklyn, and he hurries home, terrified.
+On opening night, not only do Patricia and their son come, but so does Katrina.
+She approaches him, happily letting him know that she is now staying in Brooklyn; Steven hurries home, terrified.

-Meanwhile, Patricia's son, Julian, and Tereza, whose mother Magdalena turns out to be his family's new cleaner, are dating.
+Meanwhile, Patricia's son Julian and Tereza, whose mother Magdalena turns out to be his family's new cleaner, are dating.
 Neither set of parents knew about the relationship, so they make formal introductions.
-Tereza's dad, Trey, does not approve of his daughter's choice of a dark-skinned boyfriend.
+Tereza's stepdad Trey does not approve of his daughter's choice of a dark-skinned boyfriend.
 He threatens to prosecute Julian on statutory rape charges as Tereza is still underage and Julian has turned 18.
-As their lawyer comes for a consultation, Steven points out that Julian couldn't be prosecuted if they were married.
+As their lawyer comes for a consultation, Steven points out that Julian could not be prosecuted if they were married.

 When Katrina approaches Steven in the street, he brushes her off, insisting she needs psychological help.
 She books a session with Patricia and the truth comes out.
 Not able to handle the news, Patricia has a psychotic break.
 Afterwards, Magdalena pauses her cleaning to join Julian, Steven, and a nun at Patricia's bedside.
 Julian requests she sign in person to authorize his marriage to Tereza in Delaware, where 16-year-olds can marry with a parent's signature.

 Once it is decided, mother and daughter work together on how to get around Trey.
 In the meantime, knowing of Katrina's addiction to romance, Steven enlists her help to transport everyone to Delaware.
 Trey makes his wife and daughter participate in one of his Civil War reenactment battles.
-They feign they are collecting wood but instead run to Steven and the tug boat.
+They feign they are collecting wood but instead run to Steven and the tugboat.

 Trey has an APB sent out for them, to no avail.
 As Steven, Magdalena, and their kids settle in on their journey, it is suggested that Katrina become ordained online to officiate the ceremony.
-In the morning, Steven brings Captain Katrina her coffee in the cockpit.
+In the morning, Steven brings Katrina her coffee in the cockpit.
 He apologizes for judging her previously, admiring her strength and perseverance.
 Katrina in turn laments her role in pushing Pat off the deep end.
 Declaring he finally feels he has found true love, Steven passionately kisses her.

-A year later, we see Steven's latest opera, set in space, but obviously inspired by the Delaware wedding.
+A year later, Steven has written a new opera set in space but obviously inspired by the Delaware wedding.
 The young married couple, Magdalena, Steven and Katrina, and Pat, now a nun, watch the premiere.
-In between parts of the work, we see snippets of the wedding.
+In between parts of the work, snippets of the wedding are shown.